Chapter 14

 After teaching us to pray for our daily needs, Jesus then teaches us to,

-To begin this portion of our study of our Lord's prayer, let us carefully read exactly how our Lord phrases the request that we should make.
+Let us carefully read exactly how our Lord phrases the request we should make.
 It is given in,

 Matthew 6:12